 What is Ketamine?

 Ketamine was first utilized as an anesthetic on the battlefields and later approved by the FDA in 1970.
-Years after its discovery, Ketamine was abused widely on the streets as a drug known as ‘special k’.
+Years after its discovery, Ketamine was abused widely as a street drug known as ' "special k.'
 Ketamine has since moved from battlefields and street abuse into clinical studies and medical use.
-Emergency rooms popularly use this synthetic drug as an anesthetic for adults and children as Ketamine does not affect a person’s respiratory system.
+Emergency rooms popularly use this synthetic drug as an anesthetic for adults and children as Ketamine does not affect a person's respiratory system.
 Ketamine is also used in veterinary medicine as an animal tranquilizer.

 In 2019 Ketamine was again approved by the FDA for treatment of depression.
 Clinical studies across the nation are making great efforts to understand more about Ketamine and how it works.
 Studies and research show Ketamine to be beneficial in treating depression, anxiety, OCD, PTSD, chronic pain, and more.